Mileage: 8 miles roundtrip

-Driving Directions to the Trailhead: Take Highway 200 (east from Sandpoint) to Clark Fork.
-Turn north at the Chevron Station and follow Lightning Creek Road 419.
+Directions to Trailhead: Take Highway 200 (east from Sandpoint) to Clark Fork.
+Turn North at the Chevron Station and follow Lightning Creek Road 419.
 At about 6.25 miles, you will cross Morris Creek.
 On the north side of Morris Creek is a small turnout.
 There is a small sign marker with the number #132 on it.